alan2207/bulletproof-react/docs/project-structure.md

 |
 +-- hooks             # shared hooks used across the entire application
 |
-+-- lib               # re-exporting different libraries preconfigured for the application
++-- lib               # reusable libraries preconfigured for the application
 |
 +-- providers         # all of the application providers
 |